Ok, so let’s clear a few things up.

 Awareness of what, you might ask?

-Let’s look at some of the pros for going on a gap year:
+With all that said, let’s look at some of the pros for going on a gap year:

-- You will develop maturity if you don’t yet feel ready for higher education or work life.
+- You will develop maturity and perspective if you don’t yet feel ready for higher education or work life.
 For some careers, it can be an advantage to be slightly older and have some life experience.

 - You’ll have a lot of fun!